tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 will be "overriden" by those from `app/Resources`.
 No merging is done.

 Property `data` contains data, that will be transformed into database objects.
-**Property of object must be public or accessible via setter or add method.**
+**Property of object must be public or accessible via setter method.**

 ## Loading fixtures